 Pulled Tea from Malaysia (Teh Tarik)

 Teh Tarik is a Indian based tea that is also famous in Malaysia and Singapore.
 You can find this kind of tea in the traditional hawker stalls and kopi tiams in Singapore.
 Its name, “Teh tarik” is derived from the pouring process of “pulling” the drink during preparation.
 Teh Tarik is made from black tea (we prefer the Cameron Highlands tea BOH), sweeted condensed milk and some ginger juice; may be added which is commonly called “Teh Sarbat” or “Teh Halia” (Ginger Tea).
+In Malaysia we had this kind of tea served on ice.
+As a drink served to a spicy dish the iced version of The Tarik is super delicious.

 5 tbs black tea powder (like the BOH Tea)